 How to Polish Sterling Silver Rings

 Dealing with silver ring tarnish?
 Sterling silver rings tarnish but will last longer when appropriately stored and frequently polished.
 To polish your sterling silver rings, use the Champion Polishing Cloth and gently rub the cloth on your rings to remove fingerprints, dirt, and slight scratches.
 If you’ve washed your rings with mild soap and water, be sure to dry them thoroughly before polishing them.
-Say goodbye to silver ring tarnish at last!
+You can say goodbye to silver ring tarnish at last!

 Is it All Right to Put Sterling Silver in Water?

 Water alone will not hurt your items, so it’s okay to wear your sterling silver jewelry in the shower but just make sure to thoroughly dry your jewelry afterward.
 However, chlorine in swimming pools most definitely will increase the rate of tarnish.
 If you happen to forget and dive into a swimming pool wearing your silver jewelry, wash your jewelry with mild soap, rinse immediately and dry well.
 Then, polish your jewelry with the Champion Polishing Cloth.

 Does Where I Live Cause Items to Tarnish Faster?

 Reduce or avoid exposure of your sterling silver jewelry to makeup and even your own body sweat, so don’t wear that precious sterling silver bracelet, necklace, or ring to the gym when you work out!

 There’s no definite answer to this question.
 Many factors come into play: the environment, exposure to chemicals, household sprays, beauty products, along with other factors such as if the piece is already somewhat tarnished.
 A slightly tarnished piece will tarnish more slowly than an untarnished piece.
-Regardless of the cause, all sterling silver reacts to the environment and will eventually tarnish, requiring a good cleaning, so keep your silver protected and understand how to remove tarnish from sterling silver.
+Regardless of the cause, all sterling silver reacts to the environment and will eventually tarnish, requiring a good cleaning.
+Keep your silver protected and understand how to remove tarnish from sterling silver.

-How Do I Remove Tarnish on Silver and How Do You Polish Silver?
+How Do I Remove Tarnish on Silver and How Do I Polish Silver?